 Every driver of a car, truck or motorcycle must have a valid driver's licence.
 You must have the licence with you when you drive a motor vehicle.
 Driving without a valid driver's licence is against the law.

-If you have a driver's licence issued in another province of Canada or from another country, contact an Alberta Registry Agent to find out how to obtain an Alberta driver's licence.
+If your driver's licence was issued elsewhere in Canada or in another country, contact an Alberta Registry Agent to find out how to get an Alberta driver's licence.

-Unless you are a full-time student, you will probably be required to exchange your original driver's licence for an Alberta licence within 90 days of moving to Alberta.
-Moving from one province to another requires getting a new driver's licence and registering your vehicle in your new province or territory.
+Unless you are a full-time student, you will probably need to exchange your original driver's licence for an Alberta licence within 90 days of moving to Alberta.
+If you move from one province to another, you will need to get a new driver's licence and register your vehicle in your new province or territory.

 Alberta has a Graduated Driver Licence (GDL) program for drivers with fewer than two years of proven driving experience.
-To be exempt from the GDL program you will have to provide documentation of your driving history.
-See Service Alberta for more information.
-If you do not have two years of proven driving history you will enter the GDL program.
-The program's rules allow new drivers to gain experience driving under safer conditions.
-More information about the GDL program is available at Safe Roads.
+To be exempt from the GDL program, you will have to provide documentation of your driving history.